 I am having troubles registering.
 Who can I contact for help?

-Questions about registration can be sent by email, and one of our board members will respond within 72 hours.
+Questions about registration can be sent to email@example.com, and one of our board members will respond within 72 hours.

 Suitability of the Program

 Generally, most children are ready to learn to skate between the ages of 3 and 5.
 The decision to start them in a program depends on their attention span and their level of interest in skating.
 It's important to make sure that the skates fit them properly and that their ankles are well-supported.

 My child is interested in hockey or ringette.
 Is this program geared only to figure skaters?

 No. This program provides a solid background for all ice sports.

 Does my child have to have previous skating experience before signing up for the program?

 No. This program is suitable for new skaters as well as those with some experience.
 Due to ongoing Covid restrictions skater must be able to get up unassisted.

 My children have very different levels of skating experience.
 Can they all register for the same session?